NErler/website/content/author/admin/_index.md

 +++

-I am a researcher at the Department of Biostatistics at the Erasmus Medical Center in Rotterdam.
+I am a postdoctoral researcher at the Department of Biostatistics at the Erasmus Medical Center in Rotterdam.
 My research focus is on Bayesian methods for incomplete data, specifically for settings with missing covariates.
 Since 2017, I support the department of Gastroenterology & Hepatology